-Name of Driver State Issued: Year, Make & Model of Vehicle: Insurance Company's Name: Liability Limits: (State Minimum limits required, Limits of \$100,000/\$300,000 recommended) Please provide a copy of Proof of Insurance and valid driver's license for our files.
-To provide for the safety of those we following questions with a YES or N e serve, we ask each volunteer to answer the NO. fraction involving drugs or alcohol (such as driving under the toxicated) in the last three years.
-YES or NO ons for an infraction involving drugs or alcohol (such as or driving while intoxicated) in the last seven years.
+VOL UNTEER DRIVER FORM Name of Driver: Address: Drivers License #: State Issued: Year, Make & Model of Vehicle: Insurance Company's Name: Liability Limits: (State Minimum limits required, Limi its of \$100,000/\$300,000 recommended) Please provide a copy of Proof of f Insurance and valid driver's license for our files.
+To provide for the safety of those v following questions with a YES or we serve, we ask each volunteer to answer the NO. nfraction involving drugs or alcohol (such as driving under th intoxicated) in the last three years.
+YES or NO ions for an infraction involving drugs or alcohol (such as or driving while intoxicated) in the last seven years.
 YES or 3.
-I have 3 or more moving vio elations and/or accidents in the last three years. \underline{YES} or \underline{NQ} Please be aware that as a vol unteer driver, your insurance is primary.
-Thank you for helping us with our t ransportation needs.
+I have 3 or more moving vi iolations and/or accidents in the last three years. $\underline{YES}$ or $\underline{NO}$ Please be aware that as a ve olunteer driver, your insurance is primary.
+Thank you for helping us with our transportation needs.
 Certification/Pledge knowledge.
-I understand driving will exercise extreme care and d volunteer driver, I must be 21 ye the proper and current license a coverage in effect on any vehicle other electronic device while op or text while operating a vehicle as a volunteer.
-I will ne to a stop prior to any such use.
-Volunteer Driver Signature Date
+I understand drivin will exercise extreme care and volunteer driver, I must be 21 y the proper and current license ven on this form is true and correct to the best of my g for Church ministry is a profound responsibility and I due diligence while driving.
+I understand that as a versar of age or older, posses a valid driver's locense, have and vehicle registration, and have the required insurance le.
+I agree that I will refrain from using a cell phone or any perating my vehicle.
+I pledge not to make phone cal ls or text while operating a vehicle as a volunteer.
+I will me to a stop prior to any such use.